top of page

 What is EBITDA?

 EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
-It's a popular metric used to evaluate a company's performance and is often the key factor in determining your business's sale price.
+It's a popular metric used to evaluate a company's performance.
+Often, it is the key factor in determining your business's sale price.

-In my practice at Collaborative Commercial Business Brokers, EBITDA serves as the foundation for most business valuations in the $500,000 to $15 million range, with typical multiples ranging from 2X to 5X depending on industry, growth trajectory, and business risk factors.
+At Collaborative Commercial Business Brokers, EBITDA serves as the foundation for most business valuations in the $500,000 to $15 million range.
+Typical multiples range from 2X to 5X, depending on industry, growth trajectory, and business risk factors.

 The EBITDA Adjustment Scenario: What Actually Happens